Allied Health Services Available

 Community Therapy is able to support participants at any stage on their rehabilitation journey.

-Whether that’s more in the acute phase when someone is building functional capacity or then looking to provide lifetime support and maintenance and oversight of Physiotherapy or Occupational Therapy care.
+Whether that’s more in the acute phase when someone is building functional capacity or then looking to provide lifetime support and maintenance and oversight of their allied health care needs.

 Do you play any role in assessments or lodging documentation to support the claim a person requires reasonable and necessary health care?

-Our Physiotherapists and Occupational Therapists will ensure that we identify if improved functional capacity is realistic, and what reasonable unnecessary supports are required.
+Our clinicians will ensure that we identify if improved functional capacity is realistic, and what reasonable unnecessary supports are required.
 This takes part during initial assessments and yearly (or shorter as required) reviews.

 We also assess if someone has reached a functional ceiling in their capacity, and what reasonable and necessary healthcare (and subsequent reporting) is required to maintain that capacity.